 - Support both the departmental and divisional goals focused on diversity and inclusion

-- Assume responsibility for a secondary assignment within the Office of Student Life such as assessment initiatives, advising the Residence Hall Association or co-chairing committees that plan and implement RA training, RA/GRC recruitment, selection, and/or staff development
+- Assume responsibility for a secondary assignment within the Office of Student Life such as advising the Residence Hall Association or chairing committees that plan and implement RA/GRC recruitment, selection, and/or staff development

-- Serve as the primary conduct officer and manage the student conduct caseload within the residential area
+- Serve as a University hearing officer and primary manager of the conduct caseload within the residential area

 - Constructively resolve a variety of student and parent issues and concerns